jedidiah13/Textile/README.md

 - django-jsonview
 	- Basically lets django work with json objects similarly to javascript.
 	- https://github.com/jsocol/django-jsonview
+- haystack
+	- special installation: `pip install -e git+https://github.com/toastdriven/django-haystack.git@master#egg=django-haystack`
+	- Find a needle in a haystack.
+Provides search for Elasticsearch
+- pyelasticsearch
+	- install the plugin, but there are other steps involved.
+See the next section.

 - pytz
 	- Time zones.
 Date and times are magically localized.
 - requests
 	- It fixes the problems with python's built in HTTP
 	- http://docs.python-requests.org/en/latest/

+###### No Longer Used
+- south
+	- Database migration tool.
+Not used anymore after we did some structural changes to the db and had to manually rebuild it.

 ####Elastic Search